nkoster/podcastapi/README.md

 Adjust "master" to your needs.

-Tp prepare "master", the first time you have to:
+To prepare "master", the first time you have to:

 ```
 ssh master mkdir -p .config/systemd/user